oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 type: awareness
 ---

-Java has good multi-threading and concurrency capabilities from early on in its evolution and can effectively utilize multi-threaded and multi-core CPUs.
+Java has had good multi-threading and concurrency capabilities from early on in its evolution and can effectively utilize multi-threaded and multi-core CPUs.
 Java Development Kit (JDK) 1.1 had basic support for platform threads (or Operating System (OS) threads), and JDK 1.5 had more utilities and updates to improve concurrency and multi-threading.
 JDK 8 brought asynchronous programming support and more concurrency improvements.
-While things improved over multiple versions, there was nothing groundbreaking apart from support for concurrency and multi-threading using OS threads for the last three decades.
+While things have continued to improve over multiple versions, there has been nothing groundbreaking in Java for the last three decades, apart from support for concurrency and multi-threading using OS threads.

 Though the concurrency model in Java is powerful and flexible as a feature, it was not the easiest to use, and the developer experience hasn't been great.
 This is primarily due to the shared state concurrency model used by default.
 One has to resort to synchronizing threads to avoid issues like data races and thread blocking.
 I wrote more about Java concurrency in my [Concurrency in modern programming languages: Java](https://deepu.tech/concurrency-in-modern-languages-java/) post.